Who We Are

 The Association of Dental Groups (ADG) is the trade association for groups of dental and oral health care providers.
 We use a group model to serve NHS, private, and community-based patients.

-The ADG represents Dental Groups in the UK and the Republic of Ireland with more than ten practices, working together to raise standards and deliver high quality, consistent dental care for private and NHS patients across the UK.
+The ADG represents Dental Groups in the UK and the Republic of Ireland with more than ten practices, working together to raise standards and deliver high-quality, consistent dental care for private and NHS patients across the UK.

-Our aim is to facilitate the provision of patient centred, high quality and consistent dental care by improving Dental Groups’ working environment.
+We aim to facilitate the provision of patient-centred, high-quality, and consistent dental care by improving Dental Groups’ working environment.

-The ADG works for its members to improve the conditions for by investing in their patients and their people.
-We seek to improve quality and access to dentistry for patients by influencing the standards and shaping policy impacting Dental Groups.
+The ADG seeks to improve quality and access to dentistry for patients by influencing the standards and shaping policy impacting Dental Groups.

 Dentistry in the UK is changing rapidly.
-One of the key characteristics of these changes is recognition that good business models and consistent best practice are vital to providing the highest standards of patient care.
-As dental employers, ADG members are at the forefront of these changes and recognise the importance of innovation, investment and the contribution made by all dental professionals and skill sets in a business.
+One of the key characteristics of these changes is the recognition that good business models and consistent best practice are vital to providing the highest standards of patient care.
+ADG members are at the forefront of these changes and recognise the importance of innovation, investment, and the contribution made by all dental professionals and skill sets in a business.

 The ADG’s six strategic objectives: